Achievable logoAchievable logo

 1. The athlete stands in the center of a grid with eight lines (120 cm) extending out at 45° increments.

-2. The athlete maintains a single-leg stance facing in one direction while reaching with the contralateral leg as far as possible along each taped line, touching the farthest point before returning to the starting position.
+2. The athlete maintains a single-leg stance facing one direction while reaching with the contralateral leg as far as possible along each taped line, touching the farthest point before returning to the starting position.

 7. Athletes should perform at least four practice trials before testing.